omorkved/facebook_advertiser_viz/README.md

 ## Using this script
 <h2> Wordcloud <h2>

 Fork and clone into this repo.
+Run `./init.sh` to install requirements.

 <h4>Option 1:</h4> Download your facebook zip.
 Unzip.
 Move this file into the repo: "advertisers_who_uploaded_a_contact_list_with_your_information.json"

 (`mv advertisers_who_uploaded_a_contact_list_with_your_information.json /path/to/facebook_advertiser_viz`)

-Run: `python3 create_wordcloud.py`
+Run: `python3 generate.py`